 The South West Clinical Senate provides commissioners of health and care services with a source of independent clinical advice to help them to make the best possible decisions about health and care provision in the South West.
-Since September 2014 the 12 Clinical Senates across England took on the role delivered by the National Clinical Assurance Team (NCAT) until April 2014, to review major service change proposals against the clinical evidence base for them.
+From September 2014 the 12 Clinical Senates across England took on the role delivered by the National Clinical Assurance Team (NCAT) until April 2014, to review major service change proposals against the clinical evidence base for them.

-As a significant service change proposal is developed and refined, commissioners must ensure it undergoes a rigorous self-assessment to comply with the Department of Health’s four tests for service change against the four tests.
+As a significant service change proposal is developed and refined commissioners should ensure it undergoes a rigorous self-assessment to comply with the Department of Health’s four tests for service change against the four tests.
 The four tests are:

 The Clinical Senate is set up to provide independent clinical review and assurance against test 3 - a clear clinical evidence base and offers two types of review:

-Clinical review – this would bring together a panel of clinicians relevant to the topic area who might conduct site visits, review service change documentation and meet with service providers to advise on the robustness of the clinical evidence base for the options laid out is robust.
+Clinical review – this would bring together a panel of clinicians relevant to the topic area who might conduct site visits, review service change documentation and pre-reading and meet with service providers as a panel to advise whether the clinical evidence base for the options laid out is robust.
 This would happen after commissioners have developed options and before they go to public consultation.
-This is a recommended part of the NHS England stage 2 assurance check point that gives the go ahead for service change proceeding to public consultation.
+This is a recommended part of the NHSE stage 2 assurance check point that gives the go ahead for service change proceeding to public consultation.